smartgov-liris/SmartGovLezModelUFD/documentation/inputs/Establishments.md

 available in the [preprocessed OSM graph](/documentation/The-SmartGovLez-CLI.md#roads), so coordinates does not need to exactly correspond to anything.

 ## x / y coordinates

-In some example input files, you could encounted something like this instead of the `lat` / `lon` coordinates :
+In some example input files, you might encounter something like this instead of the `lat` / `lon` coordinates :
 ```json
 	"x": "779191.638039029",